barchart/marketdata-api-js/docs/content/quick_start.md

 ### Web Browsers

-The SDK includes a simple, single-page HTML application demonstrates the capabilities of this SDK in the browser.
+A simple, single-page HTML application demonstrates the capabilities of this SDK in the browser.

-You can load the following page in a web browser from your file system:
+You can load the application by launching:

     ./example/browser/example.html

-This example application is also hosted here:
+Or, the application is also hosted here:

 https://examples.aws.barchart.com/marketdata-api-js/example.html

 ### Node.js

-The SDK includes a simple Node.js script which will establish a connection and subscribe to a single symbol.
+A simple Node.js script illustrates the basic concepts of the SDK.
+You can find it in the *example/node* folder.

 First, make sure required dependencies are installed: